SimonDMurray/contribution-guide/README.md

 cellgeni/getting_fastqs (created repo and wrote some scripts, repo is designed to get public raw data for reprocessing)

 cellgeni/velocyto (created repo, contributed to scripts whilst stored internally and designed readme)

+cellgeni/grnboost2-configuration (created repo, installed pipeline and fixed it to work internally on Sanger FARM, now offered as pipeline in our team)